sheikh92areeb/fundamental-of-web-development/JavaScript/Exercises/README.md

 ## Exercise 3
 ### Factorial Calculate
 Write a program to calculate factorial of a number using reduce and using for loops

+## Exercise 4
+### Color The Boxes
+Given 5 boxes, Assign a random color and a random background to each box using DOM concepts